Building a Deal Flow Triage Agent for VCs with OpenClaw

 cache_ttl: 86400 # 24 hours

 Notice the api_key_ref values — those point to Composio’s credential vault, not to keys stored in the agent’s config.
 The agent never sees your Crunchbase or PitchBook API credentials.
-This is critical when you’re running an AI system that processes thousands of external requests per month — see connecting to tools via Composio.
+This matters when you’re running an AI system that processes thousands of external requests per month — a single leaked API key could expose your firm’s full query history and your coverage universe.
+For the full credential isolation story, see connecting OpenClaw via Composio.

 According to Crunchbase’s 2025 State of Private Markets report, companies that received Series A funding in 2025 had a median of 3.2 prior funding rounds tracked in public databases.
-That history helps the agent verify what founders claim in their decks.
+That history helps the agent verify what founders claim in their decks — if a company’s deck says “first institutional round” but Crunchbase shows two prior seed rounds, that’s a flag worth surfacing.

-After extraction and enrichment, the scoring skill runs the data through your thesis criteria.
-Here’s a real example of what the agent produces:
+After extraction and enrichment, the scoring skill runs the data through your thesis criteria and produces a structured output that your partners can review in 30 seconds.
+Here’s a real example (anonymized):

 {